rngtm/Unity-ScriptGenerator/README.md

 Script Template File
 ---
-The script files are generated from script template file.
+The script files are generated from script template text file.
 <br>
 <img width = 120 src = "./Demo/template.png">
 <br>
 <br>
-You can change generated code by editing this file.
+You can change generated code by editing this one.

 Script Generation Rule